Yokani/DofusHeroes/README.md

 **If you want to do some advanced stuff, continue reading!**

-Third Tab (Infos and advanced stuff)
+Third Tab (FightJoiner feature)

 <a href="https://ibb.co/nj47WP3"><img src="https://i.ibb.co/M7KcXB8/screen3.png" alt="screen3" border="0"></a>

-FightJoiner:
+FightJoiner: (! violates the golden rule !)

 With this feature you can enter a fight and make your other characters join without needing to switch to their windows.
 Follow the instructions in the GUI to set it up correctly.